ammar-dot-eng/n8n-ngrok-RandomUrl/README.md

 1. 🆕 Make another free ngrok account and grab a fresh auth token
 2. ✍️ Replace the token in `.env`
 3. 🔄 Restart the stack:
 ```bash
 docker compose down
 docker compose up -d
 ```
+note that this doesn't lose you your data, simply updates the instance with the new auth_token
 ---

 ## 🔧 Troubleshooting & tips